 The main result of the paper (Theorem 1) is that the equilibrium of games with two players and two actions is independent of the order and the timing of the moves.
 As long as both players can revise their announcements frequently enough, the exact order and timing of their moves have no impact.
 This accomplishes the main task of laying out a setting in which commitment is not driven by order and timing assumptions.
-The model and results are presented for a twoplayer and two-action setting.
-In Section 6 we show that while the results also generalize to any finite two-player game, the order independence result does not extend for general N-player games.
-Nevertheless, we suggest interesting families of games for which it does.
-We defer the discussion of the related literature to Section 7.
+Throughout the paper we assume that players move sequentially in a pre-specified order.
+This restriction simplifies the proofs but does not drive the results.
+In Section 5.1 we claim that some asynchronicity, as in Lagunoff and Matsui (1997), is sufficient to preserve the qualitative results of the paper.
+In Section 5.3 we show that while the results should also generalize to bigger action spaces, the order independence result does not extend for general N-player games.
+Nevertheless, we suggest interesting families of games for which it does: Caruana, Einav, and Quint (forthcoming) study an N-player bargaining setting using this paper's framework and obtain a unique order-independent outcome; Quint and Einav (2005) analyze an N-player entry game with a similar structure which also preserves order independence.

 The three main assumptions of the model - a fixed deadline, increasing switching costs, and payoffs (net of switching costs) that only depend on the final decisions taken - cannot fit all possible scenarios.
-However, the framework is flexible enough to accommodate a wide range of interesting economic situations.
-Section 5 analyzes the well-studied problem of entry deterrence.
+This framework, however, is flexible enough to accommodate a wide range of interesting economic situations.
+Section 4 analyzes the example of entry deterrence.
 Consider any new market which is to be opened at a pre-specified date (e.g. as a result of a patent expiration, the introduction of a new technology, or deregulation).
 All the potential competitors have to decide whether or not to enter.
 In order to be ready and operative on the opening day they need to take certain actions (build infrastructure, hire labor, etc.).
 The increasing cost assumption fits well, as one can assume that the later these actions are taken, the more costly they are.1 Other economic problems that can be analyzed using this setting are those that involve strategic competition in time.
 Consider, for example, the decision of when to release a motion picture.
 Movies' distributors compete for high demand weekends, but do not want to end up releasing all at the same time.
 This raises the question of what determines the final configuration of release dates.2 Finally, the model may be also applied to elections and other political conflicts in which a deadline is present.3